Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 This lets the system trim or block the unsafe parts instead of throwing away the entire answer every time something feels suspicious.

-7. Evals catch regressions that prompt reviews miss
+Evals catch what prompt reviews miss

-OpenAI's current eval guidance is still the right operational lens: if you care about truthfulness in production, build evals into the shipping path.
+OpenAI's current eval guidance is still the right operational lens.
+If you care about truthfulness in production, build evals into the shipping path.

 1. answer-grounding checks